The Couch To Half Marathon Plan For Beginner Runners

 To learn more about the history of the half marathon, check the following:

-What’s A Good Time For A Marathon?
+What’s a Good Finish Time for a Half Marathon?

 Check the following chart for the exact breakdown of common couch to half marathon running paces: